czonios/c-kmeans/README.md

-# Artificial Neural Networks
+# K-Means in C
-> A library of classic fully connected artificial neural networks in C.
+> An implementation of the k-means algorithm in C.

 <!-- [Project Website](https://czonios.github.io/c-kmeans) -->

-This implementation of artificial neural networks contains functions for creating, training and predicting with custom neural networks.

-The user can specify the number of layers, as well as the number of neurons each layer has, the activation functions, the input and output dimensions and more.
+This implementation of the k-means algorithm contains functions for training and outputting the learned cluster centers.
+It also outputs the total dispersion of clustering, so you can run it multiple times with multiple different K and find the simplest solution that gives the least dispersion.

 <!-- ![](header.png) -->